We let our light shine

 We meet 6 times annually, once each term.
 In addition to these full Governing Body meetings our committees also meet at least once a term.
-The committees are Standards, Finance and Ethos and are made up of a minimum of 3 Governors.
+The committees are Standards, Resources and Ethos and are made up of a minimum of 3 Governors.
 The committee members discuss items in depth and make recommendations to the full governing body.

 Who are we?

 2 Staff Governors, one of whom is the Headteacher, who can be teachers and other staff employed by the school and are elected to the governing body by all staff.
 Staff governors represent the views of staff at St Barnabas at governing body meetings.

 4 Co-opted Governors who are appointed by the governing body.
 They bring a wide range of skills and expertise to the Governing Body.

 3 Foundation Governors who are appointed by the church.
 The Priest in Charge of St Pauls parish has to be a foundation governor.